mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 * Step 4: Enclave Creation and Attestation Generation

-	Once their Peer has a fully validated chaincode, the admin performs a Setup transaction to the Library Chaincode's Go wrapper and thereby creates an new Chaincode Enclave on the endorsing peer and loaded the chaincode.
+	Once their Peer has a fully validated chaincode, the admin performs a `createenclave` transaction.
+    Thereby, the FPC Shim creates on the endorsing peer an new Chaincode Enclave  running  the FPC Chaincode.
     In particular, when creating the enclave, the wrapper also fetches the MRENCLAVE and Channel ID of the Ledger Enclave and passes them with the create command.
 	Now, having all necessary information, the new Enclave creates public and private signing and encryption key pairs and an FPC Chaincode ID which is a hash of the Public Signing Key.
 Moreover, the new Chaincode Enclave binds to the trusted Ledger Enclave using the information as received during its creation.

 	Next, the new Enclave returns its newly created Public keys (both signing and encryption) to the FPC Chaincode, which signs them for its Org and returns the signature to the enclave, thereby taking ownership of the new Enclave for that Org.
 The Enclave now generates a quote and seals its state including all the names, versions, keys, and IDs just created.
 It returns the public keys and sealed state and quote to the Chaincode, which returns them to the FPC Shim's Go wrapper.
 This then stores the sealed state parameters in its local storage.